bjfosso/uchicago-cs-git-tutorial/README.md

-this is an additional line before my death
+i hope this assignment is quicky